- Ortgon-Gillingham Approach

 - Beyond Academics

-Swift’s Middle Division serves students in grades 6-8 where emphasis is placed on improving executive function and problem solving skills.
-Our Language Arts and Language Development classes coexist in such a way that strengthens reading, writing, and comprehension skills.
-Language development classes, with smaller student-to-teacher ratio, allow for more individualized instruction.
-All teachers are Orton GIllingham trained.
-We seek to prepare students to enter high school with highly developed strategies to be successful.
-Strategies include using technology to increase academic success and building relationships to encourage confident self-advocates.
+Swift’s Middle Division serves students in grades 5-8 where emphasis is placed on building self-confidence, encouraging self-advocacy, and improving executive function and problem solving skills.
+Our Language Arts and Orton-Gillingham/Language Development classes coexist in such a way that strengthens reading, writing, and comprehension skills.
+OG/language development classes, with smaller student-to-teacher ratio, allow for more individualized instruction.
+All teachers are OG trained.
+We seek to prepare students to enter high school with highly developed strategies, including using technology to support learning needs.

 A Holistic Approach

-In addition to academics, life in the middle division is filled with opportunities that include physical education, art, music, Broadcast Production, and Spanish.
-These activities, community service projects, and social events support whole-child learning where students are encouraged to step out of their comfort zone to try something new, experience real-world problems, and lead by example.
+In addition to academics, life in the middle division is filled with opportunities that include physical education, art, music, Broadcast Production, and foreign language exploration.
+Community service projects, athletics, and social events support whole-child development where students are encouraged to step out of their comfort zone to try something new, experience real-world problems, and lead by example.

-Our middle school students are full of energy, changes, and curiosity and it take a special teacher who is full of patience (to match their energy), consistency (to support their changes), and knowledge (to engage their brains in healthy ways).
-We have these types of teachers and that is what makes our place exceptional.
+Our middle school students are full of energy, changes, and curiosity, which takes a special teacher who is full of patience (to match their energy), consistency (to support their changes), and knowledge (to engage their brains in healthy ways).
+Our teachers make our program exceptional.

 Our Caring Community